proofxyz/holy-grails/README.md

 1/11/2023, 11:54:10 AM (0.3s) ------------------------------------
 1/11/2023, 11:54:10 AM (0.3s) 🙌 Done!
 All files processed successfully.
 ```

+It will report the results when it is finished.

 ```
 1/11/2023, 11:55:03 AM (0.0s) 🤓 Processing 3 files from ./assets/source…